noahbenson/performance-fields/README.md

 # Visual Performance Fields

-This repository documents the source code and analyses employed in the Visual Performance Fields project of [Noah C. Benson](https://github.com/noahbenson), [Eline R. Kupers](https://github.com/elinekupers), Marissa Carrasco, and [Jonathan Winawer](https://github.com/WinawerLab) (2020).
+This repository contains the source code and analyses employed in the Visual Performance Fields project of [Noah C. Benson](https://github.com/noahbenson), [Eline R. Kupers](https://github.com/elinekupers), Marissa Carrasco, and [Jonathan Winawer](https://github.com/WinawerLab) (2020).

+This README file explains how to get the docker-image running using the repository; however, for more complete documentation on the project, please visit the [OSF site](https://osf.io/5gprz/).

 ## Contents